nodename/vscode-hacker-typer/README.md

 2. Execute `HackerTyper: Play Macro` command from the command palette (or `Cmd+Shift+T P`).
 3. Choose your previously saved macro.
 4. The active workspace will be reset to the contents of the macro's starting point.
 If there is no active text editor, a new anonymous unsaved file will be opened.
-5. Start hammering your keyboard like a mad-person.
+5. Start hammering your keyboard like a mad-person, or hit the '`' (backtick) key to play the macro back automatically.
+You can toggle in or out of autoplay mode at any time.
 6. WHOA HOW ARE YOU TYPING SO FAST
-7. Feel free to move around the file, highlight code etc. When you continue typing, the next character will be inserted where you did while recording.
+7. Feel free to move around the file, highlight code etc. When you continue play, the next character will be inserted where you did while recording.
 8. A low sound is played when you reach the end of your macro.
 You must press `ENTER` to exit playback.

 ### Stop points

 While in recording mode, execute the `HackerTyper: Insert Stop Point` command from the command palette (or `Cmd+Shift+T I`).

-When you hit a stop point in play mode, a high sound is played.
+When you hit a stop point in play mode, either manual or autoplay, a high sound is played.
 You must press `ENTER` to break out of the stop point and continue playing.
 All other keystrokes are ignored until you break out.

+You can turn off/on both the stop-point sound and the end-of-macro sound by typing `Cmd+Shift+T T` (the `HackerTyper: Toggle Silence` command).

 ## Command summary